Raja2591/Polaron-Coherence-in-2D-aggregates-using-openmp/README.md

 MPI
 ----

 The polaron absorption spectrum needs to be averaged over several thousand configurations to obtain absolute convergence.
-The code uses MPI to parallely run the disorder configurations over multiple processors.
+The code uses MPI to parallely run the disorder configurations over multiple processors on a single node or over multiple nodes.

 References